eclipse-theia/theia/doc/Publishing.md

 Before publishing it's important to make sure that a functional Theia application can be made from the latest `next` version of the platform.
 Else we will have problems with "latest" after publishing.

-One easy way is to use the theia-apps repo CI:

-- Make sure that there is no pending build on Theia master, otherwise a new "next" version might be published while we validate the current "next".

-- Go to the `theia-apps` [`actions`](https://github.com/theia-ide/theia-apps/actions?query=workflow%3Aci-cd) and manually trigger a workflow run:
-  - select `run workflow` dropdown
-  - select the `master` branch (should be the default)
-  - click `run workflow`
-- We need to make sure that at least the various "next" builds pass CI.If it doesn't, it needs to be fixed before continuing.

-- In case the theia-app images fail CI for reasons not related to the `next` Theia platform extensions (e.g. none of the images currently pass CI including `latest`), a fallback alternative is to build and briefly test one Theia app locally using the `next` version of a good subset of the platform extensions.

 - Update the forum release post to ask committers to hold-off merging any PR while the release is ongoing.